alts/karel/README.md

 The original author is Stephen Altamirano (@alts).
 Recently this has been updated by @Tetragramm and @xsebek.

+The package on PyPI is maintained by @xsebek.

+If you want to contribute, check out the karel_robot folder README.

 ## LICENSE

-This project is released under GNU GPLv3 license in hopes that it will be useful.
-You are encouraged to share this *freely* and can even sell it provided everyone will still be able to read and modify the source code, just like you are :wink:
+This project is released under GNU GPLv3 (or later) license in hopes that it will be useful.
+You are encouraged to share this *freely* and can even sell it provided everyone will still be able to read and modify the source code, just like you are ​a​n​d​ ​k​e​e​p​s​ ​t​h​e ​l​i​ce​n​s​e​.​ :wink: